 3. Economics – Wants, needs, goods, and services; how basic human needs are met in a variety of ways; how people use resources

 4. Government – Community leaders who govern, make laws, and influence how we live

 5. Citizenship – Rights, responsibilities, pride, and hope of our nation; beliefs and principles that identify our nation

 6. Culture – Holidays, traditions, and stories about ourselves, our families, and our customs that we share to celebrate our way of life

 7. Science, Technology, and Society – Inventions, computers, and ideas that have changed the way people live together

 8. Social Studies Skills - Recall details, understand cause and effect, compare and contrast, classify, make generalizations, make judgments, summarize and draw conclusions

 Students also apply the six essential elements of geography to understand the earth’s land, water, plants, animals, and people.
 The goal of instruction is to cultivate an appreciation and understanding of people, places, and events in history, learn from the past to bear witness to God’s sovereignty, and develop a global knowledge and perspective for contribution.

-Attending library class for students in grades K-8 serves as a gateway to learn how to use information to support their instruction and literacy development in the information age.
+Attending library class for students in grades K-8 serves as a gateway to learning how to use the information to support their instruction and literacy development in the information age.
 Research is a key component of instruction and is taught developmentally.